BMW E36 Common Torque Specifications (Maintenance and DIY Jobs)

 Cooling System — Water Pump & Thermostat

-The M50/M52 water pump composite impeller is notorious for failure — always upgrade to a metal impeller pump.
+The M50/M52 water pump is belt-driven.
+The composite (plastic) impeller is notorious for failure — always upgrade to a metal impeller pump.
+The thermostat housing uses two different bolt sizes; do not torque them to the same value.

 VANOS — Single & Double VANOS (M50TU, M52, M52TU)